What is CWD?

 2014

-CWD discovered in wild deer in Alamakee County, Iowa, which borders Minnesota's Houston County.
+CWD discovered in wild deer in Allamakee County, Iowa, which borders Minnesota's Houston County.
 DNR tests 400 deer along the border but detects no disease.
-DNR completes three years of CWD surveillance around the Ramsey county European red deer farm with no positives found.
+DNR completes three years of CWD surveillance around the Ramsey County European red deer farm with no positives found.

 2016